 The weather in Britain can be unpredictable and this year has seen extremes of cold and hot weather.
 But how can this weather potentially affect your home?

-So far we have seen both ends of the spectrum when it comes to the British weather.
-With the Beast from the East earlier in 2018 and the recent summer heatwave, we have experienced everything from freezing temperatures and heavy snow, to day after day of hot sun and almost no rain.
+So far we've seen both ends of the spectrum when it comes to the British weather.
+With the Beast from the East earlier in 2018 and the recent summer heatwave, we've experienced everything from freezing temperatures and heavy snow, to day after day of hot sun and almost no rain.

 We’ve taken a look at the effects of extreme weather conditions, so you can be prepared.